oprearocks/oprea.rocks/source/posts/2016-05-19-es6-arrow-functions-in-depth.html.md

 // ReferenceError: arguments is not defined
 ```

-There is no fix here, as there is nothing broken.
-What we can do is to return a plain function, rather than an arrow, from our `variadicAdder()`.
+<del>There is no fix here, as there is nothing broken.</del>
+<ins>There are ways to sidestep this issue.</ins>
+One would be to return a plain function instead of an arrow function.
 This will give us the opportunity to access the `arguments` object without an issue.
 The updated code will look like the one below with the only difference
 that it will actually work and not throw an error.